Bert Hammel: Legacy

 Hammel made great contributions not just to Merrimack college but to the local basketball community as a whole, as he also played a part in the Lawrence Boys and Girls Club where he hosted numerous basketball camps.
 On top of this he would also establish the Academic Basketball Awareness (ABA) camp for the Boys Club kids who would not otherwise have the means to attend such as program.
 He also established the “Read with the Warriors” program, where Merrimack athletes traveled to elementary schools in the Merrimack Valley to help young children with reading.

 For his contributions to the local community he honored twice by the City of Lawrence for his work, and received the 2000 UMass Amherst Sports Management Program Service Beyond Recognition Award for the ABA camp.

 He was awarded the Paul Schoenfeld Sportsmanship Award twice during the 1996–97 and 2000–01 seasons, for showing good character, ethics and integrity in basketball.

 In 2007 Hammel was given the Literacy Champion Award given by the National Association of Basketball Coaches for his program and players promoting education and selfless efforts.

 He was honored by Merrimack college when they changed the name of their basketball gym to Hammel court after his death.

-Following Hammel's death current Merrimack basketball coach Joe Gallo stated “Coach has touched and influenced so many lives over the last 40 years.
+Following Hammel's death current Merrimack basketball coach Joe Gallo stated "Coach has touched and influenced so many lives over the last 40 years.
 I have never seen anyone that has the ability to light up a room like he did.
 He was larger than life and meant so much to so many people.
 He is a Hall of Fame coach, father, husband and friend."

 Personal life

+Hammel was born to his parents Wilbert G. Hammel, Sr. and Eleanor, his brother Brian was also a college basketball coach, the two played together at Bentley.

 Hammel was married to his wife Jill they had 3 children together and resided in Methuen Massachusetts.

-Bert Hammel died on October 6, 2018.
+Bert Hammel died on October 6, 2018, after suffering from a stroke.